-Impacts during the construction period Level of Significance 7.2.1 Hydrological and water Quality impacts 7.2.1.1 Impacts of the drainage pattern of the area Disruption to existing surface and sub-surface drainage pattern in the area is envisaged with the project implementation.
+Impacts during the construction period Level of Significance 7.2.1 Hydrological and water quality impacts 7.2.1.1 Impacts of the drainage pattern of the area Disruption to existing surface and sub-surface drainage pattern in the area is envisaged with the project implementation.
 The mitigation works in this site will focus on the drainage improvement.
 Therefore, during rainy season heavy flow of water is expected to be generated and would be accumulated between the road and the slope.
-The water inundation of the existing drainage may be expected.
+The water inundation of the existing drainages may be expected.
 Increase of water through the unstable slope may intensify the risk of slope failures of the unstable section.
-Highly Significant 7.2.1.2 Water pollution and impacts on surface water quality During the slope excavation, removal of debris can generate high sediment laden runoff there could be a possibility that contaminated runoff may pollute the water.
+Highly Significant 7.2.1.2 Water pollution and impacts on surface water quality During the slope excavation, removal of debris can generate high sediment laden runoff there could be a possibility that contaminated runoff may pollute the water within the stream flowing downslope to the affected area.
 Improper disposal of oils and other harmful substances/contaminants from machinery, leakages from temporary storage tanks, solid waste and wastewater disposal/dumping could occur causing adverse impacts on quality of the water.
-There is a seasonal recharging water stream at the culvert.
-Therefore, during rainy season, the rainwater running through the disturbed slope tends to pick up sediment, oil and other pollutants generated during construction can contaminate the water of that stream.
-This impact is affected only for rainy season.
-Low Significant 7.2.1.3 Erosional impacts and stream bed alterations T The project activities will open the slope for surface erosion during the construction phase.
+However, during rainy season, the rainwater running through the disturbed slope tends to pick up sediment, oil and other pollutants generated during construction can contaminate the water of the stream.
+Highly Significant 7.2.1.3 Erosional impacts and stream bed alterations The project activities will open the slope for surface erosion during the construction phase.
 The existing surface and sub-surface drainage pattern in the area will be disrupted during construction phase.
-The erosional impacts are low significant due to only seasonal recharging stream is located close proximity to the mitigation area.
-Low Significant 7.2.1.4 Open defecation and waterborne infections .
-As site is located close to stream and tea plantations, possibility of open defecation is high.
-Faecal contamination of water of the stream or runoff water flow will not be expected during construction due to there is no permanent water source nearby.
-Low Significant
+Therefore, the erosional impacts are highly significant due to Ibbanaoya stream is located close proximity to the mitigation area.
+Highly Significant 7.2.1.4 Open defecation and waterborne infections As site is located close to stream and thick vegetation cover, possibility of open defecation is high.
+Faecal contamination of the stream or runoff water flow will be expected during construction due to open defecation of the contractor's workforce as the area consists thick vegetation cover.
+Highly Significant